haliphinx/M5D-GS/README.md

 [AAAI 2025] The official implementation for the "Motion Decoupled 3D Gaussian Splatting for Dynamic Object Representation" [Paper](https://drive.google.com/file/d/1DZnkiIoHsxtnf_NKxC1tnn_vRnRu2D45/view?usp=drive_link)

 ## Update
 [2025.04.18] The code for viewing/evaluating trained scenes are available.
-The training script is under testing and will be uploaded soon.

 [2025.02.03] The [dataset](/m5d_data) is available for download.